|

 to the Lampaanpolska and Sinclairsvisan in one of Edvard Grieg's arrangements of

-mainly as a drinking tune but with a very different text as the Swedish version.
+mainly as a drinking tune but with a very different text than the Swedish version.

-The later Folia also found its way in the popular folksong culture in the Low Countries, where quite a number of spiritual
+The later Folia also found its way into the popular folksong culture in the Low Countries, where quite a number of spiritual

 the basic chord progression in the key of d minor, the key that's most often used for the later Folia: /DM___ /A7___ /DM___ /C___ /F___ /C___ /DM___ /A7___ / /DM___ /A7___ /DM___ /C___ /F___ /C___ /dm A7__/DM___ / | |